MoritzDav/sopra-fs26-group-04-client/README.md

 6. **Advanced Brownie Points System:** Students get Brownie Points automatically by being present in a session.
 They level up with a certain amount of Brownie Points, which is visible in their profile.
 ---

+## Design Decisions

+ **User-story refinement: #12 (teacher views student whiteboard)**

+The original user story called for every selected student's whiteboard to be auto-displayed, but we dropped the "automatic" part: the teacher can't know what's on a student's board before opening it, so auto-display hurts the users rahter than benefitting thme, and broadcasting it without intent risks exposing personal notes the student never meant to share.
+If a student does want to present their answer to the class, they can already do so through **Multi-Mode** — keeping every disclosure a conscious choice on both sides.

+---

 ## Authors and Acknowledgment

 | Name                | GitHub                                                 | Matrikelnumber |